HalfTough/DonMoni/README.md

 `between:<date>:<date>`
 `on:<date>`
 Newer filter overrides an older one so
-`monex show names:project from:today form:2017-01-01`
+`monex show names:tickets from:today form:2017-01-01`
-will show payments from project starting at 2017-01-01 and from:today will be ignored
+will show payments from category named "tickets" starting at 2017-01-01 and `from:today` will be ignored

 ## Dates
 `YYYY-MM-DD`